uhh-lt/SCoT/clusters.md

 The user can edit multiple clusters before clicking the "Apply" button to make the updated visible in the graph.

 ## Add / Delete Cluster Node
-The user can also add a special node with the cluster name to the graph for each cluster - sort of like a label to a cluster.
+The user can also add a special node with the cluster name to the graph for each cluster - sort of like a label for a cluster.
 This node has edges to all the other nodes in the cluster.

 ![LABELED GRAPH](./images/graph_with_labels.png)